Price is the least interesting thing about bitcoin.

 How secure is Bitcoin, really?
 What do we need to pull off a 51% attack?

 Here’s some quick napkin math to estimate the cost for 51% mining power:

 |Antminer S9i cost||$400|

-So about $650 million for just the miners themselves (assuming you could purchase that many).
-On top of that we need power supply, cooling, storage and maintenance for more than a million miners.
-We’re looking at a massive warehouse, or several.
-Suffice to say it’s a very large investment, but maybe not impossible to get.
+So that’s more than two billion for just the miners themselves (assuming you could purchase that many—a big task as all miners are sold out!).
+On top of that, we need power supply, cooling, storage, and maintenance for millions of miners.
+We’re looking at a massive warehouse or several.
+Safe to say it’s a very large investment but maybe not impossibly large.

 A 51% can be detected and there can be severe negative consequences:

 - The community might change POW and make all mining rigs worthless.

 - It’s hard to keep warehouses full of mining rigs of that scale a secret—there’s a big risk to get caught.